-Learning outcomes according to Bloom's taxonomy: (max. two verbs per learning outcome) ning outcome : remembering, understanding, applying, analysing, evaluating, creating 2.4.
+Lear (max. t levels 1- 1 2- 1 3- 0 4- 0 5- 0 Learning outcome levels: 1- remembering, 2- understanding, 3- applying, 4- analysing, 5- evaluating, 6- creating 2.4.
 Intended learning outcomes 1 .
-Describing and explaining definitions, prin contents and presentation skills nciples, compe tencies and models of contemporary c ommunication activities, communication 1, 2 (4-10 learning outcomes) 2 Analysing and applying interpersonal com munication an d public speaking 2, 3 3 .
-Identifying, analysing, discovering and ev well as the rules for clear, concise and per encing of an effective presentation, as 4, 5 4 Analysing the audience and its expectation ns, as well as a cquiring skills for overcoming anxiety and stage fright; 3 1.
-Recognising the most common mistakes in public speaking and avoiding them; 6 6.
-Assessing and applying chosen models of public speaking and presenting to a "tough audience".
-Cons structive alignment No. Торіс Course learning outcomes Content/teaching method Assessment scheme Necessary time Introduction to the course and the detailed implementation plan. - Students listen to the lecture. - 2 classes 2.5.
+Describing and explaining definitions, prin contents and presentation skills nciples, compe tencies and models of contemporary c ommunication activities, communication 1, 2 (4-10 learning outcomes) 2 .
+Analysing and applying interpersonal com nmunication an d public speaking 2, 3 3 .
+Identifying, analysing, discovering and ev well as the rules for clear, concise and per encing of an effective presentation, as 4, 5 4 3 1 6 6 Assessing and applying chosen models of public speakin g and presenting to a "tough audience ".
+5,6 Cons structive alignment No. Торіс Course learning outcomes Content/teaching method Assessment scheme Necessary time Introduction to the course and the detailed implementation plan. - Students listen to the lecture. - 2 classes 2.5.
 Detailed course syllabus according to the schedule 1.
 Basic principles and models in communication sciences; types of messages; 1, Students listen to the lecture and read the required reading.
 In a midterm or a written or oral exam stu define key terms.
 They describe the posit and the role of communication science, ic and describe types of messages and mode public communication. ion lentify 4 classes 2.
 Preparation rules for public speaking and presenting.
 1, Students listen to the lecture and read the required reading.
-In a midterm or a written or oral exam stu can list, identify and give an example of (un)successful public speaking due to (in)adequate preparations. a midterm or a written or oral exam students n list, identify and give an example of n)successful public speaking due to
+In a midterm or a written or oral exam stu can list, identify and give an example of (un)successful public speaking due to (in)adequate preparations. ıdent 4 classes